Forbes2121/restaurant-reservation/README.md

 # Still To-Do:

 1. Find a way to get US-06 frontend to pass.
 The reservation does in fact disappear from the dashboard when I 'finish' the table, but for some reason that test is still failing.
 Strange that it works while using the app but I don't understand why it isn't returning null.

-2. Deploy the backend and the frontend to Heroku or Vercel.
+Instead it is returning some object with window features.

+2. Figure out why .ENV isn't working and I had to hard-code in my database URL.

 3. Complete README documentation with descriptions of the app and my api, along with screenshot images.

+4. Increase customization and improve app visuals.
+Add additional features.
+Clean up the entry input for capacity numbers.

 # Installation Instructions

+Please note that since I hard-coded in the back-end deployed url in my /front-end/src/utils/api.js you will have to change that back to process.env.REACT_APP_API_BASE_URL || "http://localhost:5001" which is currently commented out.
+I also had to manually insert my database url's within /back-end/knexfile.js so you should switch that back to:

+`const {
+  DATABASE_URL = "postgresql://postgres@localhost/postgres",
+  DATABASE_URL_DEVELOPMENT = "postgresql://postgres@localhost/postgres",
+  DATABASE_URL_TEST = "postgresql://postgres@localhost/postgres",
+  DATABASE_URL_PREVIEW = "postgresql://postgres@localhost/postgres",
+  DEBUG,
+} = process.env;`

 Fork/clone the repo to start.
 Then navigate to the top level of the project in your terminal and execute: